qrp73/K5TOOL/README.md

 You can use the `*` symbol as version string to bypass the bootloader's version check.

-This command flashes the firmware image in the standard format (encrypted and with a checksum).
-It checks the checksum, if the checksum is incorrect, the firmware will not be flashed.
-It is recommended to use this command and the standard format for flashing to avoid potential errors in the firmware image file.

 **Note:** This command should be executed in flashing mode.
 To switch to flashing mode, follow these steps:

 1. Disconnect the cable.